lara-martin/NLP-class/homeworks/project/final-merged.md

 	* I have provided a Powerpoint [poster template]({{page.materials[0].url}}) for you to use.
 You're welcome to adapt it as much as you like except make sure to keep it 22 x 34 (or 34 x 22).
 It's currently set to 22 x 34.
 	* You are not required to use the template at all, but make sure it's the correct size.
 You can also make a poster in LaTeX, if you prefer.
 	* If you want Dr. Martin to look at your poster before you print it, be sure to give them a couple days before you want to print it.
-	* Please email your poster to [Geoff Weiss and Skye Jonke](mailto:gweiss@csee.umbc.edu,skyejonke@umbc.edu) by **noon** on **December 10**.
+	* Please email your poster to [Geoff Weiss and Skye Jonke](mailto:gweiss@csee.umbc.edu,skyejonke@umbc.edu) by **noon** on **May 13**.
 	* Save your poster as a **pdf** before sending it to Geoff & Skye.
 	* In addition to emailing the poster to print, please submit the pdf on Blackboard.
-	* Your poster will be ready by 5:30pm on December 10th in ITE 325 by the front desk.
-It will need to be trimmed. **Please pick up your poster and trim it** before coming to the presentation day on December 11th.
+	* Your poster will be ready by 5:30pm on May 13th in ITE 325 by the front desk.
+It will need to be trimmed. **Please pick up your poster and trim it** before coming to the presentation day on May 14th.
 Please let Lara know if you can't pick the poster up during business hours (9am-5pm) so she can get it for you.

 Here are some example posters from previous classes that I liked: